 Stefan Fischer, Managing Director - Product Technology at Giti Tire Europe, said: “Everything we witnessed this weekend, from the changes in severe weather to the crashes to the 14-hour stoppage, is what makes this race so unique and what places phenomenal emphasis on tire performance and management.”

 “Of course the results on the race weekend come from months of tireless dedication from everyone involved with every car, and we take great delight in the post-race feedback from all the drivers and teams which was entirely positive.
-To be part of the #gitiracing all-female team secures first class win is a privilege.
+To be part of the #gitiracing all-female team as they secured the first class win is a privilege.

 “It is only by placing your technology at the forefront of high-performance motorsport that you can truly learn what is and isn’t achievable and then take this knowledge into everyday products, such as the new GitiSportS2 UHP and GitiSynergyH2 HP tyres, to deliver maximum performance and safety in every tire.”